Industry

 • Mitigate downtime.
 Applying the DevOps focus on end-to-end visibility to OT functions can help organizations identify and respond to issues earlier in the cycle.
 By mitigating problems before they metastasize, OT organizations lower the risk of both downtime and quality issues, both critical for keeping costs in check.
 Having visibility into the when and why of code changes also ensures organizations can recover more quickly in the event of operational disruptions.

 • Organize for output.
 With DevOps, culture is critical to delivering technical capabilities and reaching optimal performance.
-Building a culture that formalizes processes so employees can easily distribute tasks, creates flexibility, and promotes user-centricity as well as knowledge sharing can lead to increased output.
-According to the DevOps Research and Assessment LLC (DORA) Accelerate State of DevOps Report 2023, teams with generative cultures achieve 30% higher organizational performance leveraging DevOps.
+Building a culture that formalizes processes so employees can easily distribute tasks creates flexibility and promotes user-centricity.
+This also encourages knowledge sharing, which can lead to increased output.
+According to the 2023 DevOps Research and Assessment (DORA) Report from Google Cloud, teams with generative cultures achieve 30% higher organizational performance leveraging DevOps.